 “How do we bring these conversations into engineering where it makes the most sense, and how do we introduce these concepts in the classroom?”
 Silva said.
 “A lot of people don’t associate science with these conversations.
 We can still be scientific but with social applications.”

 Throughout the summer, Silva was hard at work researching resources and coming up with a facilitator guide for professors.
-He met regularly with Cardinal, Eason and Laiho, who listened to his findings and gave him feedback.
+They met regularly with Cardinal, Eason and Laiho, who listened to their findings and gave them feedback.